ipfabric/docs/README.md

 - [Google's Technical Documentation Style Guide](https://developers.google.com/style)
 - [Google's Technical Writing Course](https://developers.google.com/tech-writing)

-### Repository layout
+## Repository layout

 All the documents live under `docs` directory.
 Directories are used to create sections.
 Please, pay attention to naming.
 We have opted for automated content discovery which honors alphabetical order.

+* Folder names are translated directly to chapter names, please use English capitalization rules for folder/file names.
+* Words in folder/file names are separated by underscore `_`.

 Another approach would be manual configuration with `nav` section, but that would require manual addition of every single new page.
 This approach is similar in other documentation builders (except Sphinx).
 You can read more at [mkdocs documentation on file layout](https://www.mkdocs.org/user-guide/writing-your-docs/).

-### Writing your documents
+## Writing your documents

 Documents are written in [Markdown](https://www.markdownguide.org/cheat-sheet/) with some helpful extensions.
 List of enabled extensions is at `mkdocs.yml`